 - i.
-Base for the preparation of the Financial Statements: The financial statements of the Company and the Group have been prepared in accordance with the historical cost principle as amended by the adjustment of specific assets and liabilities at current values, the principle of going concern and complying with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Committee (IASB) and their Interpretations issued by the Committee on Interpretation of Standards (IFRIC) adopted by the European Union by December 31st, 2022. - ii.
+Base for the preparation of the Financial Statements: The financial statements of the Company and the Group have been prepared in accordance with the historical cost principle as amended by the adjustment of specific assets and liabilities at current values, the principle of going concern and complying with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Committee (IASB) and their Interpretations issued by the Committee on Interpretation of Standards (IFRIC) adopted by the European Union by December 31st, 2023.
+Company's Management estimates that the Group has sufficient resources to ensure the smooth continuation of its operation as a "Going Concern" in the foreseeable future. - ii.
 Statutory Financial Statements: ELTRAK and its Greek subsidiaries, until December 31st, 2004, kept their accounts and prepared their financial statements on the basis Law 2190/1920 and the applicable tax legislation.
 The foreign subsidiary ELTRAK BULGARIA EOOD maintains its accounting data and prepares financial statements based on the applicable laws and regulations of the country in which it operates (Bulgaria).
 From January 1st, 2005 onwards, the parent Company and its Greek subsidiaries, prepare their statutory financial statements in accordance with IFRS adopted by the European Union.
 However, as they have the right, they continue to keep their accounts under the provisions of Greek tax legislation.
 Therefore, and regarding the preparation of the consolidated financial statements, the financial statements of the foreign subsidiary and the financial statements of the parent and Greek subsidiaries are adjusted and reformed through additional records to match IFRS. - iii.
-Approval of the Financial Statements: The Board of Directors of ELTRAK S.A. approved the Separate and Consolidated Annual Financial Statements for the fiscal year ended December 31st, 2022, on July 6th, 2023.
+Approval of the Financial Statements: The Board of Directors of ELTRAK S.A. approved the Separate and Consolidated Annual Financial Statements for the fiscal year ended December 31st, 2023, on July 18th, 2024.
 These Financial Statements are subject to the approval of the General Assembly of shareholders. - iv.
 Use of Estimates: The preparation of financial statements in accordance with IFRSs requires that management carry out estimates and assumptions affecting assets and liabilities, the disclosure of contingent claims and liabilities at the date of the financial statements as well as the amounts of revenue and expenses during the fiscal year.
 Actual results may differ from these estimates.
 Estimates and judgements are based on experience and other factors, including expectations for future events that are considered reasonable in these circumstances, and are constantly re-evaluated using all available information.